 If you have a group of younger teenagers it is a good idea to substitute Out for Die, and if it's a shy group it's best not to introduce this aspect of the game until they're feeling more confident.

 It's always a good idea to finish a class on a game and let everybody blow off some steam.
 This is a favorite with all my classes:

 1. The students form a circle and each one mimes holding a water gun.

 3. Game play continues in this way until there are only two students left.
 At this point they must go back to back in the centre of the room.
-Call out the names of things to them, and for each thing they must take a step away from each other.
+Ask the class to choose a category (e.g. vegetables) and call out words from that category.
+With each word, the students must take one step away from each other.
 When you call 'Splat' they must turn and shoot each other.
 The first person to shoot and shout is the winner.

 This is the end of the lesson plan.
 Hopefully by now the students have an idea of what improv is, have grasped some of its most basic rules and are comfortable with them.

 Share your thoughts